spiderion/template_package/README.md

 #### Convert the widget

-Let's start by converting your StatefullWidget in a widget that accepts states from the bloc (TemplageBloc)
+Let's start by converting your StatefullWidget in a widget that accepts states from the bloc ( TemplateBloc)

-Extend your statefull widget with BaseWidget and your state class with BaseState also add an extra generic type in the <PageName, **BaseBloc**>
+Extend your stateFull widget with BaseWidget and your state class with BaseState also add an extra generic type in the <PageName, **BaseBloc**>

 ```dart
 class MyWidget extends BaseWidget {